- Crow Butte was the first uranium mine in Nebraska - discovered in 1980 and began production in 1991.

 - 7 Essential Facts about Crow Butte (PDF - 750 KB)

-Crow Butte celebrates its 25th anniversary of commercial production in 2016.
+Crow Butte celebrated its 25th anniversary of commercial production in 2016.
 The mine and its employees have established an excellent safety and environmental record.
 They are protecting the land and water of Nebraska for future generations while producing a product that helps provide clean-air nuclear energy for the nation.

 Monitor wells ring the ore zone.
 In all of its years of operation, Crow Butte has never polluted a neighbor’s well or contaminated waters downstream.
 Water conservation is important.
 Virtually all the water the mine uses is continually recycled.
 The average annual consumption of water is equal to about 225 acres or corn under circle irrigation -- about 1-1/2 pivots.